 - Are you a low income resident?
 You may be eligible for additional incentives and discounts.
 Check out SDG&E’s energy efficiency assistance program, GRID Alternatives and California’s Low Income Weatherization Program for more information and eligibility requirements.

 Are you interested in going solar, but not sure where to look or what to ask?
 Here are a few resources to get you started.

 - Take a free class with the Center for Sustainable Energy.
 They’ll cover the fundamentals of solar electricity and solar water heating for residential customers.
 You’ll learn how to reduce or eliminate your electric and gas bill with clean power and find credible solar contractors in your area.

-- Explore online resources from GoSolar and SDG&E. Learn about Net Energy Metering, tax credits, and more!
+- Explore online resources from SDG&E. Learn about Net Energy Metering, tax credits, and more!

 Did you know the City offers expedited permitting for solar projects?
 Check eligibility and other requirements.

 If you’re already exploring solar, this is also the time to consider pairing your solar system with a large battery.
 Solar plus energy storage allows you to capture the excess energy produced by your solar panels during the day, so you can use that energy at night.
 California offers incentives through the Self-Generation Incentive Program (SGIP) to offset the installation costs of clean, efficient technologies that are designed to meet all or a portion of a customer’s electric energy needs.
 When paired with federal tax credits, energy storage projects for your home and businesses can be very cost effective.
 Learn more today.